-Pause for ten minutes and focus on why you have no time, write down the exhaustive list that is holding you back from control, freedom and balance.
-This process alone should help you realise that you have more time than you thought.
+Pause for ten minutes and focus on why you have no time, write down the exhaustive list that is holding you back from control, freedom, and balance.
+This process alone should help you realize that you have more time than you thought.
 In fact, on average my new clients discover about 6 hours of extra time just by undertaking this exercise with me.

-People are becoming so disconnected with reality and are being fed more bullshit than ever.
-Just look at all the news channels, the propaganda and the fake news.
+People are becoming so disconnected from reality and are being fed more bullshit than ever.
+Just look at all the news channels, the propaganda, and the fake news.
 It’s all over your device, yes that bloody thing called a smartphone is causing irreversible damage to your mindset!
 People influence people so be careful who’s content you are consuming.
 In the same token, you become like the top 5 people you hang around with.
 Now I am not entirely sure who said that but it’s true.
 Therefore, choose your human connections wisely and flourish.
-By having a tight-knit circle of trust, who have the same ambitions and values it will help you connect to your purpose and help you grow as an individual and your business.
+Having a tight-knit circle of trust, who have the same ambitions and values will help you connect to your purpose and help you grow as an individual and your business.

-If you are following me, you will realise that when I write these articles there is always an underlying process for you to use.
+If you are following me, you will realize that when I write these articles there is always an underlying process for you to use.
 Therefore, in the self-reflection piece above you should have articulated your values, so use them to develop your output and give your business the edge.
-If you didn’t realise this, stop reading and go back and start taking action.
+If you didn’t realize this, stop reading and go back and start taking action.